adaltas/node-nikita/docs/content/usages/logging_debugging.md

 ## CLI reporting

 The CLI reporting is build on top of the log events.
 It print pretty and colorful information to the standard output of your terminal.
-In case no tty is detected, no color formatting will be written by default unless the `color` options is "true" or made of an object.
+In case no tty is detected, no color formatting will be written by default unless the `color` config is "true" or made of an object.

-The action will only report if the header option is found.
+The action will only report if the "header" metadata is found.

 No argument is required by default: